“What if I fall? Oh but my darling, what if you fly?”

 2. Your content should help you scale

 This has been a winning strategy (as it can be for you) for three reasons.
 First, it can help you cultivate your passion.
 To find your voice and perspective and crystallize the subject matter you want to build your business on.
 Second, helpful content acts as a lightning rod, connecting you with an audience of like-minded sales professionals and building a community for your solution (at scale).
-I was grateful to receive many notes from salespeople and leaders saying things like “I shared your latest video tip with my team at our weekly meeting and they loved it!” or “Our team found that approach you shared works with really well with our customers“.
+I was grateful to receive many notes from salespeople and leaders saying things like “I shared your latest video tip with my team at our weekly meeting and they loved it!” or “Our team found that the approach you shared works really well with our customers“.
 And finally, it helps build reciprocity.
 When you create content that others find valuable, they are more likely to take your calls 🙂

 3. Growth is about maximizing the RIGHT revenue